LIFO (last in first out) stack structure

 stack_destroy

-Destroys the nodes inside a Stack and calls the deallocation funciton on the data if one was provided.
+Destroys the nodes inside a Stack and calls the deallocation function on the data if one was provided.
 Does not destroy the list itself, that is left up to the user.

 void stack_destroy(Stack *stack);